Trushali29/Data-Engineering/ETL/ReadMe.md

 **Data Extract, Transform and Load**

 1. The data is extracted from various sources such as XML, JSON, and CSV files.
-2. A Python Script is written to extract data from various sources and transform it into CSV file.
+2. A Python Script is written to extract data from various sources and transform it into a CSV file.
 3. The visualization of the data is done.